Monday, January 25, 2016

 He also said that I could not do any heavy lifting or driving for 5 to 6 weeks after the surgery.

-The surgery went well and they had me up walking the next day.
+The surgery went well, and I was up walking the next day.

 During the surgery, my abdomen was filled with air.